What is an EHR?

 3. Improved care coordination

 Care coordination offers significant benefits to patients, providers and payors by improving both clinical and business outcomes.
-Implemented correctly, EHR Systems have the potential to integrate and organize patient health information and facilitate its instant distribution among all authorized providers involved in a patient's care.
+Implemented correctly, EHRs have the potential to integrate and organize patient health information and facilitate its instant distribution among all authorized providers involved in a patient's care.
 EHRs can decrease the fragmentation of care by improving care coordination as every provider can have the same accurate and up-to-date information about a patient which is very important for the following categories of patients:

 - Seeing multiple specialists